Ramish93/AWS-Cloud-Practioner-Prep/README.md

 - Amazon WorkDocs:
   - is a fully managed, secure enterprise storage and sharing service with strong administrative controls and feedback capabilities that improve user productivity
+- AWS App Runner:

+  - is a fully managed service that makes it easy for developers to quickly deploy containerized web applications and APIs, at scale and with no prior infrastructure experience required.

+- AWS Fargate:

+  - is a compute engine for Amazon ECS that allows you to run containers without having to manage servers or clusters.
+With AWS Fargate, you no longer have to provision, configure, and scale clusters of virtual machines to run containers.

+- AWS Wavelength :

+  - combines the high bandwidth and ultralow latency of 5G networks with AWS compute and storage services so that developers can innovate and build a new class of applications.

+- VMware Cloud on AWS:

+  - is an integrated cloud offering jointly developed by AWS and VMware delivering a highly scalable, secure and innovative service that allows organizations to seamlessly migrate and extend their on-premises VMware vSphere-based environments to the AWS Cloud running on next-generation Amazon Elastic Compute Cloud (Amazon EC2) bare metal infrastructure. with this integrating AWS infrastructure and platform capabilities such as AWS Lambda, Amazon Simple Queue Service (SQS), Amazon S3, Elastic Load Balancing, Amazon RDS, Amazon DynamoDB, on VMware cloud.

+- Amazon Connect :
+  - is a self-service, omnichannel cloud contact center service that makes it easy for any business to deliver better customer service at lower cost.
+Amazon Connect is based on the same contact center technology used by Amazon customer service associates

 # Inroduction to Security and Architecture on AWS:(3rd blog)